shotaizu/SKReact/README.md

 # SKReact
-A reactor neutrino simulator for Super-Kamiokande (production, oscillation, interaction).
+A reactor neutrino simulator for Super-Kamiokande (production, oscillation, interaction, detection), with the aim to have a fully functional GUI to play about with custom reactors and get customised outputs.